CUH Logo

 The appointments for your radiotherapy treatment are usually sent out by post following your treatment planning appointment and will be available on MyChart if you have access to this.

-Treatment is carried out by therapy radiographers using a linear accelerator.
+Treatment is carried out by therapy radiographers.
 The procedure will be explained to you before the first treatment.
 You will be in the treatment room between approximately 15 to 40 minutes, depending on the treatment technique you are having, but the treatment will not take as long as this.

 Machine for radiotherapy treatment